brianpos/UploadFIG/README.md

 ## Change history

+### 20 March 2026
+* Added support for `--REMOVE_ALL` that is essentially an "unload" option that will attempt to delete all the resources in the package from the server based on canonical URL/Version (if applicable) or resource ID for examples.
+  *This is a bit of a sledgehammer approach, but can be useful for cleaning up test servers after testing an IG deployment, or removing to put in a newer version.*

 ### 18 March 2026
 * Added support for deleting duplicate canonical resources that are being loaded (similar to `-pdv`).
   This is very useful for servers that don't support multiple canonical versions loaded at the same time.<br/>